INVERSIONESIO/nixos/README.md

 when you update something in the [flake.nix](./flake.nix) or [flake.lock](./flake.lock) files, you update the environments that you think will be affected by those changes.

-However, is recommended to you to perform both commands.

 ## License

 [MIT](./.github/LICENSE)